A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: An abstract approach to constrained Lagrangian dynamics

 Assume now that, in local coordinates $(q^a,v^b)$ on $\T Q$, the path $\gamma(t)=\jet_tq(t)$ corresponds to a curve $(q^a(t),v^b(t))$ and the generator $\xi(t)$ to $(q^a(t),w^b(t))$.
-Due to formula \eqref{eqn:kappa_coord}, the variation of $\gamma(t)$ generated by $\xi(t)$ reads locally, in coordinates $(q^a,v^b, \dot q^c,\dot v^d)$, as
+Due to formula \eqref{eqn:kappa_coord}, the variation of $\gamma(t)$ generated by $\xi(t)$ reads locally, in coordinates $(q^a,v^b, q'^c, v'^d)$, as

-We will need the following three facts about admissible variations which follow directly form the above coordinate description. \begin{prop} \begin{enumerate}[(i)] The admissible variation $\del_\xi\gamma$ \item is linear with respect to $\xi$, i.e.,
+We will need the following three facts about admissible variations which follow directly from the above coordinate description. \begin{prop} \begin{enumerate}[(i)] The admissible variation $\del_\xi\gamma$ has the following properties \item it is linear with respect to $\xi$, i.e.,